What is Smoke Loader?

 Malware analysis of Smoke Loader

 A video recorded in the ANY.RUN malware hunting service displays the execution process of Smoke Loader.
-It allows to examine the malware in a convenient and safe environment.
+It allows examining the malware in a convenient and safe environment.

 Figure 1: Displays the graph of processes generated by the ANY.RUN malware analyzing service